 Diversity and Public Procurement

-- Submit in good faith the best team with the best experience that mostly closely matches the requirements of the tender; and
+- Submit in good faith the best team, with the best experience, that mostly closely matches the requirements of the tender; and

 Diversity and meritocracy

-It is possible that movement on this will happen regardless of the technical observations we make above.
+So where does this leave some of the wider issues arising from the #metoo / #timesup movement?
+And how does it affect potential calls to bring about better diversity through public procurement contests?It is possible that movement on this will happen regardless of the technical observations we make above.
 Somewhere like Trudeau’s Canada or New Zealand could look at this based on their current policy trajectory.
-The SNP in Scotland have already brought in provisions around the payment of a living wage as being a beneficial / advantageous criterion in contracts for areas like catering services and they could look at this also.
+The SNP in Scotland brought in provisions around the payment of a living wage as being a beneficial / advantageous criterion in contracts for areas like catering services and they could look at this also.

-Procurement inevitably reflects broader societal changes
+Procurement inevitably reflects broader changes in society